 This website was created by Peter K. Austin and Alan Dench.

-Peter Austin is Emeritus Professor in Field Linguistics at SOAS, University of London, where he was previously Märit Rausing Chair in Field Linguistics.
+Peter Austin is Emeritus Professor in Field Linguistics at SOAS, University of London, where he was previously Märit Rausing Chair in Field Linguistics (retired 31st December 2018).
 His research covers descriptive, theoretical and applied linguistics, particularly the theory and practice of language documentation.
 He has done fieldwork on several Australian Aboriginal and Austronesian languages (eastern Indonesia), and revitalisation work with the Dieri Aboriginal Corporation (South Australia) and the Baiyungu Aboriginal Corporation (Western Australia).
 He began his studies of Gascoyne Region languages and cultures in 1978, and has published a number of books and articles about them, including short dictionaries for several languages in 1992, and a collection of stories in Jiwarli with English translation in 1997.